7 Best Plus Cheapest Cabo Airport Transfers: The Scoop

 About the Ruta del Desierto bus

-The Ruta del Desierto bus is the inexpensive public Cabo airport bus.
-It runs every day to and from the Cabo airport.
+The Ruta del Desierto bus is the inexpensive public bus in Cabo, and it runs every day to and from the Cabo airport.

-You can take this bus from both Terminal 1 (domestic terminal) and Terminal 2 (international terminal) right into Cabo San Lucas.
+You can hop on it at either Terminal 1 (domestic terminal) or Terminal 2 (international terminal) and ride it all the way into Cabo San Lucas.

 The bus isn’t fancy.
 But it’s air-conditioned, reasonably comfortable and very easy on the wallet :-).